24 Things to Do in Dallas—The Ultimate Guide

 18. Dallas Arboretum and Botanical Garden

-Seasonal events like Dallas Blooms and Autumn at the Arboretum turn the landscape into a living work of art.
+Dallas Blooms and Autumn at the Arboretum are two seasonal events that make the landscape look like a living work of art.

 • Tickets: Around $20 for adults and $12 for children